 A doctor or podiatrist can usually diagnose athlete’s foot by looking at the affected area.
-In some cases, skin scrapings from the infected area might be taken and the sample sent to a lab to test for the athlete’s foot fungus.
+In some cases, skin scrapings from the infected area might be taken and the sample sent to a medical laboratory to test for the athlete’s foot fungus.

 Treatment should be started as soon as possible to avoid the infection becoming firmly established and spreading to other parts of the body or other people.

-If the infection doesn't respond to pharmacy medicines you should see a GP.
+If the infection does not respond to pharmacy medicines, you should see a GP.
 A prescription-strength cream or spray may be required.
 Severe infections can require anti-fungal tablets taken by mouth.

 To avoid athlete's foot or ease the symptoms if infection occurs:

-- Expose your feet to the air when you are at home or outside.
-Wear footwear that is open to the air (i.e. sandals) to prevent spreading the fungus.
+- expose your feet to the air when you are at home or outside.
+Wear footwear that is open to the air (i.e., sandals, flip flops)

-- Wear shoes made from light materials that don’t trap in moisture.
+- wear shoes made from light materials that do not trap in moisture